-Step 10: Completing the Installation and Alignment
+Step 8: Completing the Installation and Alignment

-After cabinets are securely installed to the walls, reinstall all doors, drawers and adjustable shelving.
-Next, check each door and drawer for proper alignment.
+When all of the tall cabinets are securely installed to the walls, the next step is to check each door and drawer for proper alignment.
+If adjustments are needed, follow hinge adjustment instructions listed below.